samithegde/signify/README.md

 - Shows or hides the overlay
 - Controls launch-on-startup behavior

-Google Gemini receives consecutive screen frames and returns the interpreted text with a confidence score.
+Google Gemini receives consecutive screen frames and returns interpreted text with a confidence score.
 Low-confidence results are ignored.

-The project also retains the previous MediaPipe landmark implementation for experimentation, but Gemini is the active recognition system.
+Groq Whisper powers listen mode by transcribing computer audio into text.
+Signify can then display that text as ASL-style fingerspelling and common phrase cues, which makes it useful for turning music lyrics into a visual sign-language experience.

+The project also includes a MediaPipe landmark implementation in `scripts/sign_keypoints.py`.
+I added this because sending too many frames to Gemini can cause rate limiting and slow down real-time recognition.
+The Python script uses OpenCV, NumPy, and MediaPipe to read webcam frames, extract hand landmarks, normalize keypoints, and classify simple hand shapes locally as a more efficient recognition path.

 ## Requirements